ja1dan/ja1dan/README.md

 - CSS

 **Projects**<br>
-- Colossus, a speedier, more lightweight Express JS alternative.
+- Colossus, a lightweight, depless and simple node HTTP server library.
 - SignedBot, a Discord bot dedicated to helping you stay in the know about Jailbreaks.app's certificate status.
 - CheatManager (Manticore Team), a simple and easy to use frontend for installing cheats on your favorite games.